Staley leads South Carolina over UConn for second NCAA title

 This time it was Boston — the AP Player of the Year — and her fellow South Carolina post players who dominated on the game’s biggest stage.
 The Gamecocks outrebounded UConn by 49-24, including a 21-6 advantage on offensive boards.
 They also clamped down on star Paige Bueckers and the Huskies on defense, just like they did all season long.

+“They deserved it 100%,” Auriemma said.
+“They were the best team all year.
+The first five minutes, I thought they came out and set the tone then and there for how the game was going to be played.”

 It was South Carolina’s night from the start.
-The Gamecocks (35-2) jumped out to an 11-2 lead, grabbing nearly every rebound on both ends of the court.
-They led to 22-8 after one quarter much to the delight of their faithful fans, who made the trip to Minneapolis to be part of the sellout crowd.
+The Gamecocks (35-2) jumped to an 11-2 lead, grabbing nearly every rebound on both ends of the floor.
+They led to 22-8 after one quarter much to the delight of their fans, who made the trip to Minneapolis to be part of the sellout crowd.

 UConn (30-6) trailed by 16 in the second quarter before Bueckers, a Minnesota native, got going.
 After having just one shot in the first quarter, she scored nine points in the second to get the Huskies within 35-27 at the half.
 She finished with 14.